 Archon

-- Role: Classic Kabal commander.
+- Role: Classic Kabal commander in the Drukhari Codex.

 - Highlights: Shadowfield gives a 2++ until it fails, Soul Trap cranks his strength and attacks (after killing an enemy model), and he can reduce a stratagem cost once per battle round.
 Empowered, he rerolls hits.